AffectAnalysisGroup/AFARtoolbox/README.md

 ZFace/FETA/AUDetector directory)

 ## License
-OpenPose is freely available for free non-commercial use, and may be redistributed under these conditions.
+AFAR is freely available for free non-commercial use, and may be redistributed under these conditions.
 Please, see the [license](LICENSE) for further details.
 Interested in a commercial license?
 Please contact [Jeffrey Cohn](http://www.jeffcohn.net/).